 Both starting goalies hurt in Red Wings-Lightning game

-Tampa Bay Lightning center Brian Boyle celebrates after scoring past Detroit Red Wings goalie Jimmy Howard and defenseman Niklas Kronwall , of Sweden, during the first period of an NHL hockey game, Tuesday, Dec. ...
-TAMPA, Fla. - Both starting goalies have left with injuries in a game Tuesday night between the Detroit Red Wings and Tampa Bay Lightning.
+Tampa Bay Lightning goalie Ben Bishop is helped off the ice by center Brian Boyle and referee Francois St. Laurent after making a save on a shot by the Detroit Red Wings during the first period of an NHL hockey game Tuesday, Dec.
+20, 2016, in Tampa, Fla.
+Tampa Bay Lightning center Brian Boyle celebrates after scoring past Detroit Red Wings goalie Jimmy Howard and defenseman Niklas Kronwall , of Sweden, during the first period of an NHL hockey game, Tuesday, Dec.
+20, 2016, in Tampa, Fla.

 Add your comments below